blacksmithgu/datacore/datacore.api.md

     query(query: string | IndexQuery): Indexable[];
     require(path: string | Link): Promise<any>;
     resolvePath(path: string | Link, sourcePath?: string): string;
-    // Warning: (ae-forgotten-export) The symbol "Slider" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Slider: typeof Slider;
     SpanEmbed: any;
-    // Warning: (ae-forgotten-export) The symbol "Stack" needs to be exported by the entry point index.d.ts
     Stack: typeof Stack;
-    // Warning: (ae-forgotten-export) The symbol "Switch" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Switch: typeof Switch;
     Table: typeof TableView;
-    // Warning: (ae-forgotten-export) The symbol "Textbox" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     Textbox: typeof Textbox;
     tryEvaluate(expression: string | Expression, variables?: Record<string, Literal> | any, sourcePath?: string): Literal;